External Ids for GPS2 Gene

 GeneCards Summary for GPS2 Gene

 GPS2 (G Protein Pathway Suppressor 2) is a Protein Coding gene.
-Among its related pathways are HTLV-I infection.
+Among its related pathways are Chromatin organization and HTLV-I infection.
 GO annotations related to this gene include transcription corepressor activity and GTPase inhibitor activity.

 UniProtKB/Swiss-Prot for GPS2 Gene